NidhalManai/NidhalManai/README.md

 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning Java(OOP), PL/SQL and Linux.
 - 💞️ I’m looking to collaborate on Web Development & Embaded System.
-- 📫 How to reach me ...
+- 📫 For more contact : (WhatsApp)0021626094332.

-*  I'm Nidhal from Tunisia, and a 21-year-old Student In Computer Science, as well as work in HTML/CSS languages.
+*  Nidhal from 🇹🇳, a 21-year-old Student In Computer Science, as well as work in HTML/CSS languages.